spudlyo/clipetty/README.md

 [![License](http://img.shields.io/:license-gpl3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-Clipetty is an minor mode that sends text that you kill in Emacs to your Operating System's clipboard, and specifically does so when you're running Emacs in a terminal (TTY) frame.
+Clipetty is an minor mode for terminal (TTY) Emacs users that sends text that you kill in Emacs to your Operating System's clipboard.

 For this to work you need to be using a terminal emulator that supports OSC 52 escape sequences.
 See the [Terminals](#terminals) section below to check if your favorite terminal emulator is on the list.

-If you predominately run Emacs in GUI (X-Windows, macOS, Windows) frames you don't need Clipetty.
+If you predominately use Emacs in GUI (X-Windows, macOS, Windows) frames you don't need Clipetty.

 ## Features